-I’m not sure if a life without goals is worth living.
-Our goals aren’t just simple things to achieve.
-They are our purpose in life, our motivation to move forward, and our reason to wake up in the morning.
+Our goals aren’t just things to achieve to pass our humdrum lives.
+They are our purpose in life.
+They are our motivation to move forward and our reason to wake up in the morning.
 But to get obsessed with your goals is an unhealthy way to go about them.

 To have goals is a beautiful, happy thing.
 We all have goals, even if we aren’t aware of them, regardless of how small they are.
 Just setting a few goals is sometimes enough to make you feel happy.

-But some people get obsessed with achieving their goals, making their goals the center of their happiness.
-Eventually, when they reach their goals, the happiness they find isn’t as much as they had expected it to be.
-Nor does it linger on for as long they would have wanted it to.
+Some people get so obsessed with achieving their goals that they end up making their goals the center of their happiness.
+Eventually, when they reach their goals, the joy they find isn’t as much as they had expected it to be.

 1. Obsession Comes With Expectations

-In other words, you’ll have a lot of expectations.
-And the expectation is a big enemy of happiness.
-Some believe that expectations are reasonable, but let me explain to you why expectations are a weapon you use against yourself.
+In other words, you’ll have plenty of expectations.
+And expectation is a big enemy of happiness.
+Some believe expectations are reasonable, but actually, expectations are a weapon you use against yourself.

 2. Obsession Makes You Goal-Dependent